Canine Parvovirus Symptoms and Treatment

 You can expect, like slightly broken clockwork, that after every ingestion of fluids, your pup will likely expel them.
 Often they will actually have a bit of spit up right after drinking, and then 45 minutes to 2 hours later, the rest will follow.
 But even if they are seemingly vomiting up every bit of liquid they drank, they are still keeping some extremely vital water in them, even if just a little bit.

 Make a habit of grabbing a towel quickly to clean up any accidents, and there will be many.
 Follow up by using a spray bottle with the bleach mix to coat the soiled area, then let it air dry.
 You can also use the puppy pads to create a nest for your pet.
 Puppy pads have waterproof plastic on them to help prevent your furniture, carpet, or flooring from absorbing the water from the vomit.

 Even once your dog's health begins to improve, you need to stay vigilant about cleaning up the areas it may have soiled with virus.
 You should even take a bleach mix and a hose to clean the areas of your yard your dog may have used.
 Parvovirus has been known to live up to 2 years in the environment and the only thing that will kill it is bleach.

-Most likely this head-shaking is due to hypoglycemia.
-This is because they are not getting their daily sugars.
-This head shaking can be stopped by giving your pet a half teaspoon of sugar in a bowl of water once per day.
+If you see your dog's head shaking, you may panic and wonder if he/she is having a seizure.
+Most likely, however, this head shaking is due to hypoglycemia—which means they are not getting their daily sugars.
+The head shaking can be stopped by giving your pet a half teaspoon of sugar in a bowl of water once per day.